 Some patients develop weakness of the levator muscle attachment to the upper lid, which results in inability to fully open the eyelid (eyelid ptosis).
 This condition can also be corrected surgically.

-Dr. Casso often performs upper lid blepharoplasty surgery in his office under local anesthesia and light oral sedation.
+Plastic Surgeon Dr. Casso often performs upper eyelid blepharoplasty surgery in his office under local anesthesia and light oral sedation.
 Dr. Casso may also perform ptosis correction in the office under local anesthesia.
-Because of the importance of keeping patients comfortable, lower lid blepharoplasty is performed in the operating room at Houston Methodist St. John Hospital under general anesthesia.
+Because of the importance of keeping patients comfortable, lower eyelid blepharoplasty is performed in the operating room at Houston Methodist St. John Hospital under general anesthesia.

-For patients desiring lower lid surgery, incisions used depend on the problem being addressed.
-Relatively young patients who have good skin tone, but have bulging of fat may undergo surgery through an incision within the inner lining of the lower lid (transconjunctival approach).
-In this procedure, fat is removed from inside the lower lid, avoiding external scars.
-Sometimes, Dr. Casso moves some of this fat into the hollow below the eyelid (tear trough deformity), to improve the contour of the lid.
+For patients desiring lower eyelid surgery, incisions used depend on the problem being addressed.
+Relatively young patients who have good skin tone, but have bulging of fat may undergo surgery through an incision within the inner lining of the lower eyelid (transconjunctival approach).
+In this procedure, fat is removed from inside the lower eyelid, avoiding external scars.
+Sometimes, Dr. Casso moves some of this fat into the hollow below the eyelid (tear trough deformity), to improve the contour of the eyelid.

 For patients who have skin laxity alone in the lower eyelids, tightening is accomplished through an incision just below the lower eyelashes (sub-ciliary).
 Excess skin is removed, and the wound carefully closed.
 Often, stabilization of the lower lid is accomplished with a suture which secures the outer corner of the eyelid to the orbital bone (lateral canthopexy), thus preventing undesirable distortion of the lower lid (lower lid malposition).